codycosta/RA-Sort-5XX/README.md

 # 5XX RA Sort Python script

 >[!IMPORTANT]
 > All RA.txt files and the like are blank mock-ups used for demonstrating the usage and performance of the product.
-No company data was used in the making of this tool.
+No company data was published to this repository.

 >[!NOTE]
 >Please read if you are new to using python or need assistance with setting up your machine.